LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the ERKStep memory was ``NULL``

+   **Notes:**
-   **Notes:**  The user must allocate space for *ele*, that will be filled in by this function.
+      The user must allocate space for *ele*, that will be filled in by this function.

-   The values returned in *ele* are valid only after a successful call to :c:func:`ERKStepEvolve()` (i.e. it returned a non-negative value).
+      The values returned in *ele* are valid only after a successful call to :c:func:`ERKStepEvolve()` (i.e., it returned a non-negative value).

       The *ele* vector, together with the *eweight* vector from :c:func:`ERKStepGetErrWeights()`, can be used to determine how the various components of the system contributed to the estimated local error test.
 Specifically, that error test uses the WRMS norm of a vector whose components are the products of the components of these two vectors.
 Thus, for example, if there were recent error test failures, the components causing the failures are those with largest values for the products, denoted loosely as ``eweight[i]*ele[i]``.